Memset/sftpcloudfs/README.md

 Please use the latest pip version, old versions may have bugs.
 You can upgrade pip using pip: pip install --upgrade pip.

-Or using Debian packaging:

-    debuild -us -uc

-and then:

-    dpkg -i sftpcloudfs_VERSION-1_all.deb

 Usage
 -----